Digital River coordinated fulfillments

 In the orchestrated model, as with all Digital River coordinated fulfillments, your SKU-inventory item pairs represent products whose fulfillment Digital River coordinates.
 In this model, Digital River is responsible for keeping these objects synchronized.

-Digital River also handles order accepted, product shipment, and product cancellation events.
+Digital River also handles orders accepted, product shipment, and product cancellation events.

 The following provides a high-level overview of how you might structure an orchestrated model workflow:

-Prior to deployment, you should build a catalog of physical products whose fulfillment Digital River coordinates.
-For each product in this catalog, configure the SKU for Digital River managed fulfillments.
+Before deployment, you should build a catalog of physical products whose fulfillment Digital River coordinates.
+Configure the SKU for Digital River managed fulfillments for each product in this catalog.
 This configuration results in SKU-inventory item pairs whose shared attribute values are synchronized by Digital River.

-If your site supports the necessary selling entities, then checkouts can also contain third-party fulfilled physical products.
+If your site supports the necessary selling entities, checkouts can contain third-party fulfilled physical products.

 In both this model and the distributed model, you can use the same basic approach to build your checkouts and submit your orders.